NSLS-II/docs/source/overview.rst

-filestore is Python package that interfaces with MongoDB to maintain a "directory" of all large-data files produced by experiments, along with instructions for how to open those files and the data inside them.
+filestore is Python package that interfaces with MongoDB to maintain a "directory" of all large-data files produced by experiments, along with instructions for how to open those files and access the data inside them.